There are so many different men's jean sizes and fits you need to know.

 Unless you have them custom-made, most men's jean sizes come in two measurements: waist and inseam.

 - The waist measurement is the circumference, in inches, of the waistband of the pants – that inch-thick or so horizontal strip of cloth around the top.
 Wrap a tape measure around yourself where you want the waistband to sit.
 That's your “waist” measurement, even if you're wearing your jeans down on your hips.

-On most commercially-sold pairs of jeans you'll see the numbers written together, with the waist size first.
-A tag that reads “36 x 32″ is a pair of jeans with a 36-inch waistband and a 32-inch inseam, for example.
+On most commercially-sold pairs of jeans, you'll see the numbers written together, with the waist size first.
+For example, a tag that reads “36 x 32” is a pair of jeans with a 36-inch waistband and a 32-inch inseam.

 In addition to the listed numbers, a third measurement is often used to determine how the jeans are described:

 - Rise is not usually listed on the tag, but many companies use the rise measurement to distinguish between “cuts” or styles of jeans.
 It's the measurement from the center of the crotch (again, that middle point where all the seams come together) up to the center of the waistband, where the button usually sits.
-You won't see it on tags unless you're buying very specialized denim, but it does have an effect on terminology.
+You won't see it on tags unless you're buying very specialized denim, but it does affect terminology.

-Those three measurements — waist, inseam, and rise — are the Big Three of off-the-rack jean sizing.
-If you're having bespoke jeans made, of course, your tailor will want other measurements, and you should follow his or her instructions, or use a custom sizing guide like A Tailored Suit’s.
+If you're having bespoke jeans made, of course, your tailor will want other measurements, and you should follow their instructions or use a custom sizing guide.